Second Trimester

 Directed by Milli Bhatia

 A Making Waves Major Commission by Battersea Arts Centre.
 Made possible with funding by Arts Council England and Cockayne 10th Anniversary Grants for the Arts.
-Additionally Commissioned by Attenborough Arts Centre, Cambridge Junction, The Lowry, Marlborough Productions, SICK!
-Festival
+Additionally Commissioned by Attenborough Centre for the Creative Arts, Cambridge Junction, The Lowry, Marlborough Productions, SICK!
+Festival, Unlimited.

 **Stage timings are subject to change